What is a PFIC (Passive Foreign Investment Company)

 *Unfortunately, we have found that many inexperienced streamlined procedure lawyers rush through the submission preparation and miss the PFIC issue(s).
 This puts the taxpayer’s submission at an unnecessarily higher risk for audit.

-Example of Passive Foreign Investment Tax & Reporting
+Example of Passive Foreign Investment Company Tax & Reporting

 PFIC is the passive foreign investment company regime.
 The purpose of the rule is to ensure the IRS get its proper piece of the tax pie.
 When it comes to individual investors, one of the most common types of PFIC is ownership of a foreign mutual fund.